perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 happened!
 Again, I think we were very fortunate here and that many people with a soft spot in their hearts for Perl did a lot of good work for us.
 All sides understood that Perl.com belonged to Tom and it was a simple matter of work to resolve it.
-A relatively unknown short domain name might not fare as well in proving they own it.
+A relatively unknown domain name might not fare as well in proving they own it.

 Recovering the domain wasn't the end of the response though.
 While the domain was